 There are a number of benefits that are commonly eligible for pre-tax deductions, including:

 - Health Insurance: An employer-sponsored health insurance plan, including medical and dental benefits, Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA) are typically classified as pre-tax deductions.

-- Life Insurance: Group-term life insurance is exempt from all applicable taxes, except for FICA, with which it is exempt up to the cost of $50,000 worth of life insurance coverage.
+- Life Insurance: Group-term life insurance is exempt from all applicable taxes, up to the $50,000 worth of life insurance coverage per employee.

 - Retirement Funds: Contributions that employees make toward certain retirement savings plans, such as a 401(k) plan, are often pre-tax deductions.

 - Commuter Benefits: Some commuter benefits that help cover an employee’s transportation costs, including public transit passes and parking fees, are classified as pre-tax deductions.